Exercise is for life.

 That's probably mostly attributable to nothing more than genetics, but I think that daily doses of glucosamine for the past few years have kept my cartilage relatively healthy, and the supplement also appears to have definitely improved the flexibility of my spine.

-As a long time ultra runner, I was fortunate to have ten wonderful years of competitive racing in the decade of the 80's.
+As a long time ultra runner, I was fortunate to have ten to fifteen wonderful years of competitive racing in the decade of the 80's and early 90's.
 Currently I'm happy just being able to have a daily fitness run with the dog up Vail mountain before breakfast.
 If a reader has an interest in keeping track of their walking or running mileage, I've attached an Excel file of the type of running log I've used for over 20 years.
 Users are welcome to download it and use it for this same purpose.
 Click here to save or open.

-Since I still teach skiing in the winter months, like most of us in that business, I use a series of strength and balance exercises to try to maintain a reasonably high level of fitness.
-In the past I used to vary the workout routine based on the season of the year, but currently it seems to make more sense to do the same program at least five days a week if possible all year around.
+Since I still teach skiing in the winter months, like most of us in that business, I use a combination of strength and balance exercises to try to maintain a reasonably high level of fitness - particularly in the core muscles area.
+In the past I used to vary the workout routine based on the season of the year, but currently it seems to make more sense to do the same program on a daily basis all year around.

 After giving up health clubs a few year's back, all my workout routine is done at home with very few mechanical aids.
 Basically I try to get this complete workout done prior to breakfast each morning.